Carreau/phd-dissertation/parts/roleofactin.rst

 ********************************************
 ..
 2

-We have already introduced the cell cytoskeleton in a previous part, and we will describe its components and functionality more in detail here.
+We have already introduced the cell cytoskeleton in the previous part, and we will now describe its components and functionality more in detail here.
 The cytoskeleton has three main functions, it connects the cell both physically and biochemically to the external environment, generate and coordinate the